adem-wg/adem-core-spec/draft-linker-diem-adem-core.md

 * The endorsement's `emb.prp` claim is undefined or a superset of the emblem's `emb.prp` claim.
 * The endorsement's `emb.dst` claim is undefined or a superset of the emblem's `emb.dst` claim.
-* The endorsement's `emb.sub` claim is undefined or for each BI within the emblem's `emb.sub` claim, there exists an BI within the endorsement's `emb.sub` claim which is more general than the emblem's `emb.sub` claim.
+* The endorsement's `emb.bearers` claim is undefined or for each BI within the emblem's `emb.bearers` claim, there exists an BI within the endorsement's `emb.bearers` claim which is more general than the emblem's `emb.bearers` claim.
 * The endorsement's `emb.wnd` claim is undefined or the sum of emblem's `nbf` and the endorsement's `emb.wnd` claims is greater than or equal to the emblem's `exp` claim.

 # Public Key Commitment {#pk-distribution}